September 13, 2023

 Conclusion

-Incorporating Structures of Equality (SoEs) fosters math comprehension by aiding students in understanding problem contexts and selecting appropriate operations.
-Consistent SoE use correlates with improved scores, benefiting both struggling and proficient students.
-Educators can leverage these tools to enhance teaching strategies and empower students with problem-solving.
+Incorporating Structures of Equality (SoE) fosters math comprehension by helping students in understand problem contexts before they go straight to choosing operations.
+Consistent SoE use correlates with improved academic scores, and also benefit both students deemed proficient and those who need additional support.
+You can leverage this framework to empower your students with the skills they need to problem solve with confidence.